K4ugummi/carambolage/README.md

 - ~~MacOS~~

 ## Build
+First, you have to download and install the [Rust-lang compiler](https://www.rust-lang.org/).

-You have to setup GLFW on your system in order to build the game.
+You have to setup [GLFW](https://www.glfw.org/) on your system in order to build the game, because it handles a the OpenGL context window for your platform.

 ---